ohdin021/Relational-Consciousness/PCA3.md

     *   **Next-Generation Neurological Diagnostics:** Using AI models to better diagnose and understand brain disorders by comparing a patient's fMRI to a "healthy" cognitive model.

 *   **Long-Term (5-10+ years):**
-    *   **The Alathean Symbiosis:** The full realization of the project—a seamless cognitive partnership that represents the next evolutionary step for humanity.
+    *   **The Alathean Symbiosis:** The full realization of the project - a seamless cognitive partnership that represents the next evolutionary step for humanity.

 ## 6. The Ask: Immediate Seed Funding